chicio/chicio.github.io/src/posts/2024-03-10-react-native-skia-svg-background-shape-text.md

   around it

 They will animate in sequence from the top to the bottom in terms of opacity.
-I will implement it using both the framework above, to evaluate their usage complexity.
+I will implement it using both the frameworks above, to evaluate their usage complexity.

 ![The component on both platforms: iOS and Android](../images/posts/daily-deals-featured.jpg)